 Step 2: Expand Disk drives, and then double-click the disk drive you want to check.

 Step 3: After the disk’s properties window opens, select the Volumes tab, and then click the Populate button.

 Step 4: Now under the Volumes tab you can check if the disk is using MBR or GPT partition style.

 Way 3: Check if a disk uses MBR or GPT with Command Prompt

-Step 1: Open an Administrator Command Prompt, by pressing Win + X and then selecting Command Prompt (Admin).
+Step 1: Open an Administrator Command Prompt by pressing Win + X and then select Command Prompt (Admin).

 Way 4: Check if a disk uses MBR or GPT in Windows PowerShell